Michael J. Barratt, PhD

 Research Interests

-Michael Barratt is Executive Director of the Center for Gut Microbiome and Nutrition Research and a member the laboratory of Jeffrey Gordon where he serves as co-director of the Breast Milk Gut Microbiome and Immunity (BMMI) and the Environmental Enteric Dysfunction (EED) Projects, which are supported by the Bill and Melinda Gates Foundation.
-This translational research program is focused on understanding the role of the gut microbiota in the pathogenesis of childhood undernutrition and the associated condition, EED.
-Working closely with collaborators at multiple clinical sites in South Asia, Africa and South America, a key goal of this work is to leverage mechanistic insight and structured activity relationships between dietary components and key gut bacterial strains obtained using gnotobiotic animal models in order to design and clinically validate microbiota-directed interventions [prebiotics, probiotics or the combination (synbiotics) to treat malnutrition and its associated consequences on host physiology, growth and metabolism.
+Michael Barratt is Executive Director of the Center for Gut Microbiome and Nutrition Research and a member the laboratory of Jeffrey Gordon where he serves as co-director of the Breast Milk Gut Microbiome and Immunity (BMMI) and the Environmental Enteric Dysfunction (EED) Projects, supported by the Bill and Melinda Gates Foundation and the NIH.
+This translational research program is focused on understanding the role of the gut microbiota in the pathogenesis of maternal and childhood undernutrition and EED, as well as the impact of EED on pregnancy outcomes in women in low-income settings.

-Among other positions, he was Head of the Department of Molecular Pharmacology at Pfizer in Ann Arbor where he served on the Discovery Site and Biology Leadership teams.
-Prior to joining Washington University, he was a founder member and External Alliance Lead for Pfizer’s Global Indications Discovery Unit, a multi-disciplinary team focused on identifying and testing new uses for NCEs and NBEs from Pfizer’s extensive clinical compound collection.
-Michael is also co-editor of the first book to be written on drug repurposing: ‘Drug Repositioning: Bringing New Life to Shelved Assets and Existing drugs (Wiley).
+Michael brings to this role a background in pharmaceutical and consumer healthcare R&D, having spent 17 years in a variety of scientific leadership and executive level roles at Unilever and Pfizer.
+His career has involved both preclinical and early clinical research and development spanning multiple therapeutic areas including dermatology, cardiovascular disease, neuroscience, antibacterials and inflammation/immunology.
+He has led a variety of discovery teams, contributed to bringing more than 15 NCEs/Biologics into clinical development, and led multiple external alliances and collaborations with biotech and academic groups.
+Among other positions, he was Department Head for Molecular Pharmacology at Pfizer at Ann Arbor’s 3600 employee R&D campus, where he also served on the Biology and Discovery Leadership Teams.
+Prior to joining Washington University, Michael was a founder member and External Alliance Lead for Pfizer’s Global Indications Discovery Unit, a multi-disciplinary team based in St. Louis focused on identifying and testing new uses for NCEs and NBEs from Pfizer’s extensive clinical compound collection.
+Michael is also co-editor of the first book to be written on drug repurposing: ‘Drug Repositioning: Bringing New Life to Shelved Assets and Existing Drugs’ (Wiley).
 He received his PhD in Cell Biology from King’s College, London and Bachelor’s and Master’s degrees in Biochemistry from Oxford University.

 Selected Publications